SunkissedQueen/lightning/README.md

+***(Still in progress)***

-Thank you for viewing my application.
+Thank you for viewing my basic application.
 This is a collection of my recent tech talks.
 In order to view more details about each topic, you will need to sign-up or log-in.
 ![Landing page](/app/assets/images/landing.png)